Ohio couple who turned 100, celebrated 79 years of marriage die within hours of each other - NewsBreak

 On Tuesday, the couple’s daughter, Jo, told the outlet that her parents had passed within hours of each other.

 Back in August, June was diagnosed with a heart condition and was told she probably wouldn’t make it to the end of the year.
-A few months later in October, she became ill with a UTI and never fully recovered.Thieves look to take advantage of online holiday shoppers
+A few months later in October, she became ill with a UTI and never fully recovered.Cowboy Ranch shuts down after bar owner allegedly misses nearly two years of rent payments

 Jo told WLWT that her father was the “picture of health at his age,” but said he died of a broken heart.